fredericoco/IaC/README.md

 - import package name (pytest) Ansible uses python in the background
 - import file.yml

+This code will copy the app file from the local computer to the ansible controller instance.
 ```
 # yml file to copy the app over